 From 1st December to the end of February, the Santorini cable car runs from 7.30 a.m. to 9.00 a.m and from 3 p.m. to 4.00 p.m. there is a cable car available every 30 minutes.

 Keep an eye on the Santorini Cable Car Time Table Page as the timings can change suddenly without notice

 It takes 6 euros to go up and 6 euros to go down via the cable car.
-The ride is very short… about 4 minutes and in this context the prices seem a bit steep.
-Children’s ticket (below 5 years) will cost 3 euros and if you lug aboard heavy pieces of luggage they will cost 3 euros too.
+The ride is very short… about 4 minutes and in this context, the prices seem a bit steep.
+Children’s tickets (below 5 years) will cost 3 euros and if you lug aboard heavy pieces of luggage they will cost 3 euros too.
 You will feel better about the prices when you compare the cable car ride with the donkey ride up to Fira town that also costs 6 euros and is way more uncomfortable and time-consuming.

 You can take the cable car up and then opt to walk down.
 Walking down the 500 odd steps to Oia will not make you as breathless as climbing them up.

 You can pre-book the tickets from Viator and choose the time of your travel.

 If you are arriving in Santorini via a passenger ferry then it will dock at the port of Athinios that’s located on the southeast side of the island.
 The best way to reach the cable car station from the new port (Athinios) is to call for a prepaid taxi.
 You can call a taxi by dialling +302286022555 and arrange for it to meet you at the port and drop you right at the cable car station.
 The cable car station is 20 minutes of walk away from the parking lot if you are travelling by rented car.